-Union Presbyterian Seminary has a world-class theological library with service locations in Richmond and Charlotte, a collection of nearly 400,000 physical items plus access to over 40 research databases on or off campus.
-Approximately 76,000 full-text ebooks are accessible through a traditional library catalog, with tens of thousands more through database subscriptions and online discovery service.
+Union Presbyterian Seminary has a world-class theological library with service locations in Richmond and Charlotte, a collection of nearly 400,000 physical items, plus access on or off campus to 87 full-text research databases comprising over 43,000 electronic journals and serials.
+Approximately 82,000 full-text ebooks are accessible through a traditional library catalog, with tens of thousands more accessible through database subscriptions and online discovery services.
 Library support services include reference assistance (both on-site and remote), course-integrated research instruction, and interlibrary loan.